datascopeanalytics/datascope-tools/README.md

 * `pair-with`: simple script to manipulate `.hg/hgrc` files when pairing with other people

-* `purge`: simple script to remove junk files that commonly occur when we're writing code or experimenting with scripts.
+* `decrapify`: simple script to remove junk files that commonly occur when we're writing code or experimenting with scripts